Effective: 30 September 2022

-1.1 In this Agreement, the following capitalised words shall have the following meanings.
+1.1 In these Terms and Conditions the following words in bold shall have the following meanings.

 Business Day: means a day other than a Saturday, Sunday or public holiday in England when banks in London are open for business;